OffensiveEdge/urls-le/README.md

 A: URLs-LE extracts HTTP/HTTPS URLs (https://example.com), FTP URLs (ftp://files.example.com), mailto links (mailto:user@example.com), tel links (tel:+1234567890), and file URLs (file:///path/to/file).
 Relative URLs are not supported for reliability.

 **Q: Can I extract URLs from comments?**
-A: No, URLs-LE automatically filters out URLs found in HTML comments and Markdown code blocks to ensure reliable extraction of only user-visible URLs.
+A: By default, URLs-LE filters out URLs in HTML comments and Markdown code blocks.
+Enable `urls-le.includeComments: true` to include them.

-**Q: How does URL validation work?**
-A: When `urls-le.validateUrls: true` is enabled, URLs-LE checks if the extracted URLs are properly formatted and accessible, reporting any broken or invalid links.

 **Q: Can I group URLs by domain?**
 A: Yes, enable `urls-le.groupByDomain: true` to organize results by domain (example.com, github.com, etc.) for easier analysis.

-**Q: How does accessibility checking work?**
-A: When `urls-le.checkAccessibility: true` is enabled, URLs-LE analyzes URLs for accessibility compliance and reports any issues.
+**Q: How do I access the extracted URLs?**
+A: Extracted URLs open in a new editor window with line numbers and context.
+Enable `urls-le.copyToClipboardEnabled: true` to also copy them to clipboard.

 **Q: What's the largest file size supported?**
 A: URLs-LE can handle files up to 30MB, though performance may be reduced for very large files.
 Consider breaking large files into smaller chunks for better performance.